 Have you ever thought about how much time you'll spend in your lifetime watching porn?
 What else could you be doing with that time?
-What if you used that time to invest into real relationships?
+What if you used that time to invest in real relationships?
 Your favorite porn star doesn't have any sympathy for you.
 Your viewership is making them money.
-But the time is not simply being wasted in a harmless activity.
-You're actually spending that time to ruin your physical health, destroy your ability to handle normal stress levels, and degrade your confidence.
+But the time is not simply being wasted on a harmless activity.
+You're spending that time ruining your physical health, destroying your ability to handle normal stress levels, and degrading your confidence.